Skip to content

 How did you design your piece?

 Initially, I wanted to write a full-blown Requiem, but I thought that was too narrow; besides, you then carry a huge burden of the past.
 So I opted for Requiem Songs.
 I started from Spinoza's idea that you shouldn't see death as something negative; you can't grasp it anyway.
 Therefore, take a positive attitude: seize the day, don't sit around moping.
-That approach assumes more of the individual than the traditional texts of the death mass, which have a religious context with a universal message.
+This approach assumes more of the individual than the traditional texts of the death mass, which have a religious context with a universal message.
 There is a certain threat involved: anything can happen in the afterlife, you will go to heaven or hell.

 To contrast these two worlds, I use texts from the Catholic requiem as well as verses by Novalis, Petrarch and Dylan Thomas.
 The Latin texts are sung by the choir and a solo soprano, who acts a bit like the cantor in the Gregorian mass service.
 This frames the three poems.
 They are performed by a baritone.